uthircloud/aws/RDS/README.md

   ![DB-ConfigParams](https://user-images.githubusercontent.com/50639924/65964762-95d4f900-e42b-11e9-9d36-21200fd029aa.PNG)

-  **By default when creating RDS DB AWS will create a deafult security rule which will allow inbound traffic only from network or system in which DB instance is getting created **
+  <B> By default when creating RDS DB AWS will create a deafult security rule which will allow inbound traffic only from network or system in which DB instance is getting created </B>

   ![SecurityGrpConfig](https://user-images.githubusercontent.com/50639924/65965140-1e539980-e42c-11e9-89db-dadf5143af99.PNG)